-SSN is a nine-digit number issued to U.S. citizens, U.S. permanent residents, and U.S. temporary workers.
+SSN is a nine-digit number issued to US citizens, US permanent residents, and US temporary workers.
 The SSN is issued through the Social Security Administration.
-The primary purpose of SSN is to monitor tax revenues.
-Over time, it also became a National Identification Number.
-Students, participants in the Work & Travel USA program, must apply for SSN upon arrival in the United States.
+The primary purpose of the SSN is to track tax revenues.
+Over time, it also became a personal identification number (National Identification Number).
+Students participating in the Work & Travel USA program must apply for an SSN upon arrival in the USA.

 To obtain an SSN, you will apply at the local social security office – SSN administration office.

-Investigate after receiving a job offer where your nearest SSN administration office is: https://secure.ssa.gov/ICON/main.jsp
+After receiving a job offer, find out where the nearest SSN administration office is located: https://secure.ssa.gov/ICON/main.jsp

-Since SSN is received only after 15-20 days and the card with the number after 1-3 months, you will receive a confirmation that you have submitted the documents for SSN and you are free to work with it until your card is ready.
-SSN cannot be obtained only by students who are not confirmed in the SSN system or those who do not show up for work on the first working day.
+Considering that the SSN is obtained only after 15-20 days and the card with the number after 1-3 months, you will receive a confirmation that you submitted the documents for the SSN and you can work with it freely until your card is ready.
+Only students who are not verified in the SSN system or those who do not show up for work on the first day of work cannot get an SSN.

 When applying, you must submit the following original documents: